andypswanepoel/resuable-components/tabbed-content/component-readme-template.md

 **Component Configs**
 The following configurations can be added as data attributes at the component level:
 - data-autoinit: if set to "false", the tabbed content will not initialize.
 If nothing is provided, the tabbed content will initialize.
-- data-initial-tab: the value provided will be the initially opened tab.
-Tab values will be on a zero-based index.
-If nothing is provided, the first tab will be opened.
-- data-mobile-stack: if set to "true", the tabs will be controlled by up and down keys vs left and right on smaller screens (<768px).
+- data-tab-mobile-stack: if set to "true", the tabs will be controlled by up and down keys vs left and right on smaller screens (<768px).
 If nothing is provided, the tabs will always be controlled with left and right keys.
 The actual visual stacking will be controlled by CSS.
+- data-tab-mobile-width: set a value at which your mobile breakpoint will occur.
+This should be used combination with the [data-tab-mobile-stack] attribute.
+Default will be 768px
 - data-classnames-selected: class names to be added when the tab is selected.
 If nothing is added, default will be "selected".
-- data-classnames-not-selected: class names to be added when the tab is not selected.
-If nothing is added, default will be "not-selected".
+- data-classnames-unselected: class names to be added when the tab is not selected.
+If nothing is added, default will be "unselected".

 **Tab Configs**
 The following data-attributes can be added at the panel level:
 - data-tab-name: String value which is provided to the tab.
-If nothing is provided, the tab witll be named with it's ID.
+If nothing is provided, the tab will be named "Tab X"
+- data-default-state:  set to "selected" on the tab which should be initially selected.
+If none or more than one have this set to selected, it will default to set the first tab as initially selected.

 ## Emitted Events

-Work in Progress

-No events in the code at present time.

 The tabbed content will emit the following custom events: